-Judith Daleyis a life member of Dying with Dignity and is standing as a candidate for election to the NSW Legislative Council on 28th March 2015, as a representative of the Voluntary Euthanasia Party (NSW).
+Judith Daley is a life member of Dying with Dignity and is standing as a candidate for election to the NSW Legislative Council on 23rd March 2019, as a representative of the Voluntary Euthanasia Party (NSW).

-Without assisted death legislation our community is imposing prolonged agony and misery on some people as well as forcing the families of those people to participate in their distress and anxiety.
+Without voluntary assisted dying legislation our community is imposing prolonged agony and misery on some people as well as forcing the families of those people to participate in their distress and anxiety.

-Voluntary euthanasia legislation is the humane option of choice.
+Voluntary assisted dying legislation is the humane option of choice.
 Let's treat people as well as we treat our pets."